NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 - Flat vs hierarchical commands
 - is `--derivation` a good flag?

+## Step 3: Attempt likewise splitting a nix lang without flakes Nix CLI

+For the same reason that a store-only Nix is useful for validating the store-only CLI, and ensuring it works with many *possible* higher layers, it is also useful to build a Store + Nix lang -only Nix without Flakes.
+Whether it or not it is possible to actually do this is left to the Nix Team to decide, but it should be at least considered/attempted.

-## Step 3: Audit, refine, and stabilize the rest of the CLI, without Flakes
+## Step 4: Audit, refine, and stabilize the rest of the CLI, without Flakes

 If the deadline for step 1 is *not* met, we jump directly to this step, skipping step 2.